Pupils will follow a Modern and Early Modern outline consisting of the following areas:

 Unit 4

 A 3,000 – 4,000 word essay on a topic recommended by the staff and Board.
-Where particular effort is shown, this work may be on a non-taught topic that the pupil is particularly interested in.
+The pre-agreed essay titles are on the Holocaust, supported by multiple resources and staff expertise.
 This is an internally-assessed unit later moderated by the Board, worth 20% of the overall A level.

 Pupils benefit academically from the breadth of historical study as well as studying a variety of interesting historical contrasts.
 The course is designed to give pupils opportunities to: